Bavaria: Bavarian identity

 Bavarians have often emphasized a separate national identity and considered themselves as "Bavarians" first, "Germans" second.

-In the 19th-century sense, an independent Bavarian State only existed from 1806 to 1871.
-This feeling started to come about more strongly among Bavarians when the Kingdom of Bavaria was forced by Bismarck to join the Protestant Prussian-dominated German Empire in 1871, while the Bavarian nationalists wanted to keep Bavaria as Catholic and an independent state.
-Aside from the minority Bavaria Party, most Bavarians now accept Bavaria is part of Germany.
+In the 19th-century sense, an independent Kingdom of Bavaria existed from only 1806 to 1871.
+A separate Bavarian identity was emphasized more strongly when Bavaria joined the Prussia-dominated German Empire in 1871, while the Bavarian nationalists wanted to keep Bavaria as Catholic and an independent state.
+Aside from the minority Bavaria Party, most Bavarians now accept Bavaria as part of Germany.

-Another consideration is that Bavarians foster different cultural identities: Franconia in the north, speaking East Franconian German; Bavarian Swabia in the south west, speaking Swabian German; and Altbayern (so-called "Old Bavaria", the regions forming the "historic", pentagon-shaped Bavaria before the acquisitions through the Vienna Congress, at present the districts of the Upper Palatinate, Lower and Upper Bavaria) speaking Austro-Bavarian.

-In Munich, the Old Bavarian dialect was widely spread, but nowadays High German is predominantly spoken there.
+Another consideration is that Bavaria is not culturally uniform.
+While inhabitants of Altbayern ("Old Bavaria"), the regions forming the historic Bavaria before further acquisitions in 1806–1815, speak a Bavarian dialect of German, Franconia in the north and Bavarian Swabia in the southwest, have a distinct culture, including different dialects of German, East Franconian and Swabian, respectively.

 Flags and coat of arms

 Flags

-Uniquely among German states, Bavaria has two official flags of equal status, one with a white and blue stripe, the other with white and blue lozenges.
+Uniquely among German states, Bavaria has two official flags of equal status, one with a white and blue stripe, the other with white and blue diamond-shaped lozenges.
 Either may be used by civilians and government offices, who are free to choose between them.
 Unofficial versions of the flag, especially a lozenge style with coat of arms, are sometimes used by civilians.